Architecture

 The preset registry and the data structures behind it.

-presets.go: Go-defined presets (Chrome 133-146, Firefox 133, Safari 18, iOS, Android variants).
-Each preset is afunc() *Preset.embedded/*.json: JSON-defined presets (Chrome 147, 148 across every platform).
+presets.go: Go-defined presets (Chrome 133-146, Firefox 133, Firefox 148, Safari 18, plus iOS and Android variants).
+Each preset is afunc() *Preset.embedded/*.json: JSON-defined presets (Chrome 147 and 148 across every platform).
 Loaded at package init and registered alongside the Go presets.custom_preset.go: JSON parsing plusBuildPreset.
-Powers both the embedded JSONs and user-supplied presets throughLoadPresetFromFile/LoadPresetFromJSON.describe.go: the inverse ofBuildPreset.
-Spits canonical JSON from a*Preset.
+Powers both the embedded JSONs and user-supplied presets throughLoadPresetFromFileandLoadPresetFromJSON.describe.go: the inverse ofBuildPreset.
+Emits canonical JSON from a*Preset.
 Round-trip stable.client_hello_ids.go: string-to-uTLS ClientHelloID resolution.akamai.go: Akamai H2 fingerprint string parser.
-The shorthand formatSETTINGS|WINDOW_UPDATE|PRIORITY|PSEUDOis parsed here.ja3.go: JA3 string parser and TLS spec builder.headers.go: header order and value handling.preset_pool.go: round-robin or random rotation across multiple presets.priority_table_test.go(paired with the runtime piece in transport): RFC 9218 priority handling forsec-fetch-destdriven priorities.
+The shorthand formatSETTINGS|WINDOW_UPDATE|PRIORITY|PSEUDOis parsed here.ja3.go: JA3 string parser and TLS spec builder.headers.go: header order and value handling.preset_pool.go: round-robin or random rotation across multiple presets.priority_table_test.go: golden tests for the runtime priority table.
+The runtime types (ResourcePrioritySpec,PriorityTable map[string]ResourcePrioritySpec) live alongside the JSON parser incustom_preset.go, andpresets.goexposes theH2PriorityFor(dest)accessor that emits the per-request RFC 9218 priority header and RFC 7540 stream weight.

 proxy/

 Proxy implementations.
-Three protocols:
+Three protocols are supported:

 - HTTP CONNECT: for